 Humping Behaviour in Dogs.

 Despite the embarrassment it can cause owners, humping in dogs is a normal behaviour.
 While it is common for male dogs to display this behaviour, females can do it too.
 When dogs mate, the male must mount the female.
 However, dogs will attempt to mount furniture, toys or quite often, people’s legs.
 It is not uncommon for some dogs to have a ‘special relationship’ with a stuffed toy, or cushion!
-Read on for more information on humping behaviour in dogs.
+Read our Holidays4Dogs article for more information on humping behaviour in dogs.

 dog sitting, pet sitting

-Humping behaviour in dogs is instinctive and generally speaking not something to give dog owners cause for concern.
+Humping behaviour in dogs is instinctive and, generally speaking, not something to give dog owners cause for concern.
 There are several common situations which might trigger this behaviour;-

-dog sitting, pet sitting Excitement.
 If a dog is very excited, humping is a way for him to get rid of pent-up energy.
 Playing with other dogs, or people can also produce humping behaviour.

-dog sitting, pet sitting Anxiety/stress.
 In the same way a dog might attempt to release excited energy, humping may also relieve feelings of stress, nervousness, or anxiety.

 If this behaviour is infrequent the best thing to do is to ignore it.
 However, if it involves a person, the easiest response is to get up and walk away.
 Dogs that hump the air in excitement, are also simply engaging in a natural behaviour which should be considered normal – so best to just laugh it off.